fcerbell/fcerbell.github.io/_drafts/en/ConfigureJDBCForCouchbase.md

 ![Squirrel Add a new alias button][07-SquirrelAddAliasButton.png]

-It opens an *Add Alias* Dialog, in SquirrelSQL, an Alias is a connection definition.
+It opens an *Add Alias* Dialog, in SQuirreLSQL, an Alias is a connection definition.
 We will define a connection, and will use the *Test* button to open/close a connection to Couchbase with the technical parameters, it is sufficient to create the schema file.
 So, you have to give it a name, as we